 It meant a lot, as it was my first big solo exhibition, and being recognized by the jury gave me a big impulse for the next projects, knowing I was on an interesting path.
 Also, it gave me the economic possibility to create a custom heatsink for my lights, giving me a unique way to develop aesthetically my sculptures and designs.
 I am still using it for the majority of my projects!

 What do you think are the biggest challenges and opportunities in your career now?

 Right now, I’m “recalculating” as the GPS navigator would say… For many years, I focused on portability and fast-moving exhibitions, but now something has changed, mostly in the way we travel, so I’m investigating which way could be a new interesting strategy to show my work.

 I don’t know where art is going, but I hope that the time we spent confined in our homes makes us more conscient about the little things that are around us, allowing us to appreciate details of what is directly in contact with our bodies and starting to work again in a way that soothes us instead of creating more contrast.
 To create art that fits more in a home and can be lived rather than stored in a collection.
 Or at least this is what I was doing, and I will continue even more convinced of it!

 What are you working on now?
 What is in the pipeline for you?

-I’m working with a colleague and friend to make an intervention in her exhibition in Barcelona, where our two artistic languages can dialogue (it involves plants again, after many years without using them as an artistic material).
-I am also finishing up the launch of Palmyr.art, a website that sells my line of limited editions sculptures that blur the limit between lamp and sculpture.
+I’m working with a colleague and friend to make an intervention in her exhibition in Barcelona, where our two artistic languages can dialogue (it involves plants again, after many years without using them as artistic material).
+I am also finishing up the launch of Palmyr.art, a website that sells my line of limited edition sculptures that blur the limit between lamp and sculpture.